 Sections 6-2 to 6-5, On Committees and Task Forces: The Club has committees that stand for two years and generally function as recommended in the USGA Golf Committee Manual; Committees have a chairperson (appointed by the President) and representatives from each region, and the Vice President is the vice-chair of all committees except the Nominating Committee; The committees of the Club are the Competition Committee (which runs Club events and tournaments), the Handicap Committee (which administers handicaps), the Membership Committee (which manages the new member process), and the Nominating Committee (which nominates Directors and is created 15 minutes prior to the semi-annual meeting); The President may form term-limited Task Forces to study issues or perform defined functions of the Club.

-Section 6-6, On Major Events: The Club conducts two primary and significant biennial events - the biennial meeting, and the Western Golf Alliance Open; These events are held over a 2-6 day period within 120 calendar days prior to the termination of the fiscal calendar; The location of these events is established by the Competition Committee; Information about these events is communicated to the members by the Club Secretary well in advance, under a defined schedule; The biennial meeting has a specific pre-defined agenda.
+Section 6-6, On Major Events: The Club conducts two primary and significant biennial events - the biennial meeting, and the Western Golf Alliance Open; These events are held over a 3-7 day period between April 1 and October 31 of even numbered years in conjunction with the fiscal calendar; The location of these events is established by the Competition Committee; Information about these events is communicated to the members by the Club Secretary well in advance, under a defined schedule; The biennial meeting has a specific pre-defined agenda.

 Section 6-7, On Quorums: A legal quorum for any meeting is 50 percent of the members present in person or by proxy, and requires that either the Club President or Vice President be present.